 Setting up Serial

 Download Serial and install on macOS.
-When Serial first launches, plug in the MDS Automaton and immediately press return to enter into command line mode.
-By default, the MDS Automaton can only enter command line mode for the first 5 seconds.
+When Serial first launches, plug in the MDS Automaton and immediately press Return to enter into command line mode.
+By default, the MDS Automaton only enters command line mode for the first 5 seconds.

 - Baud Rate: 9600

 To see all the available commands, type:

 All the available commands will be printed, as well as short description of how to use them

 help: this message

 reset: reset settings to defaults